oerc0122/MDANSE/Doc/pages/H_conv.rst

    :width: 11.748cm
    :height: 9.393cm

-   Velocity autocorrelation function using velocities determine by numerical derivatives of atomic positions from a the same MD simulation of liquid argon but with positions sampled every 120 fs and 1.2 ps shown in blue and orange respectively.
+   Velocity autocorrelation function using velocities determined by numerical derivatives of atomic positions from a the same MD simulation of liquid argon but with positions sampled every 120 fs and 1.2 ps shown in blue and orange respectively.